vsafonova/debugging/README.md

 Line 4:
 Runtime error, `cityInputEl` is `null`.
 Found an error `TypeError: Cannot read properties of null (reading 'value')` in the console pointing to an incorrect line №11.
-I added the searching element by id and add `#` before the element.
+I added `#` before the element to search by id.

 Line 5:
 Runtime error, `tempEl` is `null`.
 Found an error `TypeError: Cannot set properties of null (setting 'textContent')` in the console pointing to an incorrect line №19.
-I added the searching element by id and add `#` before the element.
+I added `#` before the element to search by id.

 Line 6:
 Runtime error, `messageEl` is `null`.
 Found an error `TypeError: Cannot set properties of null (setting 'textContent')` in the console pointing to an incorrect line №29.
-I added the searching element by id and add `#` before the element.
+I added `#` before the element to search by id.

 Line 17:
 Runtime error, `data.temp` is `NaN`.